mgaurav/mgaurav.github.io/_posts/2021-10-03-why-i-love-code-reviews.markdown

 5. **Learn about non-functional practices**

     Typically, reviewers would comment about error handling, scale/performance issues etc.
-    These are very hard to pick from ramp up documentation because these are generally very contextual.
+    These are very hard to pick from documentation because these are generally very contextual.
     By doing code reviews, you can learn from other reviewers about how they go about identifying parts of the code where non-functional requirements are important to be